yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_flex.rst

 2.b Define the detection parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second step consists in setting up the Pick-it Flex detection engine.
-In this application Pick-it will look for cylindrical shapes in the scene.
+The second step consists in setting up the Pickit Flex detection engine.
+In this application Pickit will look for cylindrical shapes in the scene.

 See below for images of the results of the clustering and the fitting step.
 Below the images all used detection parameters are given.
-See following articles on how to use Pick-it Flex and an explanation of all parameters.
+See following articles on how to use Pickit Flex and an explanation of all parameters.

--  `Detection: Pick-it
+-  `Detection: Pickit
    Flex <https://support.pickit3d.com/article/160-detection-pick-it-flex>`__
 -  `Explaining the Flex detection parameters <https://support.pickit3d.com/article/174-explaining-the-flex-detection-parameters>`__\ |image2|